You love capturing the beauty of everyday moments.

 It is highly recommended that you don’t try to push your client outside their comfort zone.
 Let her be the way he/she is.
 That way, the poses that you will get will be natural and not ‘stiff’.

-The last thing you would want is to have a bunch of photos where it is clear that your client was not at all comfortable standing in front of the camera.
-It easily gets picked up.
+The last thing you want is a bunch of photos in which it is clear that your client was uncomfortable standing in front of the camera.
+This easily gets picked up.

 Start a conversation.
 Talk about how they met for the first time (if it is a couple photo session), talk about how it felt when they met for the first time.